top of page

 THE PSYCHOPOMPS

-The Psychopomps tells the story of Janzen Hakkinen, who is ready to end his life.
+The Psychopomps is a novel about Janzen Hakkinen, who is ready to end his life.
 At 29, sobriety, a job and medication have done little to divert him from this decision.
 And there is one building in Baltimore that has become a monument for those willing to scale its eleven stories to finally meet the concrete below.

 Once up top, Janzen's free fall is stolen from him after being abducted into the supposedly abandoned building by its reclusive owner, Wayland Selby.
 This man has collected a group of men and women who spend their days combating their past, fearing the present violence of a maniac and weighing the ultimate choice of how their stay together will end.
 There is one way in and one way out -- and it's not through the front doors.